alexbmoreira/django-postgres-vue-tutorial/README.md

     ]
 }
 ```
+> This file doesn't have to be in this directory, and it doesn't have to be a `.py` file, but that's easiest for import and using python dictionary objects.

-Next, create a folder in your app directory called `management` and a folder called `commands` within there.
-In your `management/commands` folder, create a `.py` file named after your command.
+Next, in your `management/commands` folder, create a `.py` file named after your command.
 If you name a command after an existing Django, it won't override unless your app is higher up in the `INSTALLED_APPS` list in `settings.py`.
 For more info on that, and about writing custom commands as a whole, see [the docs](https://docs.djangoproject.com/en/3.1/howto/custom-management-commands/#overriding-commands).

 In my case I made a `populate.py` file and added the following.